MajeurTest/majeurtest/README.md

 ### Hi there 👋

-I'm the kind of programmer that loves coding websites things (with HTML, CSS, JS, TS, Java or PHP and SQL for the database) Trying React and Svelte for future web projects
+I'm the kind of programmer that loves coding websites things (with HTML, CSS, JS, TS, Java or PHP and SQL for the database) Trying React, Next.js and Svelte for future web projects
-I also code in Python sometimes (when I have time to do it actually)

 If you want, feel free to contact me :
  - on Tweeter (@MajeurTestGD)